baptistem/gauntlet/readme.md

 _require : gnugp_

+# usage
+python3 gauntlet.py -s
+you need to first to select the key with the option 1 otherwise everything else might fail

 # curent version
-v0.0 draft
+v0.1 PoC
+* **this version is not fail safe**
 * bases method
+* CLI usable
+* encryption for password and id
+* add a password to clipboard for 10 sec

 # coming next:
 V0.1 Single User release
-* create GPG key
 * encrypt password using own GPG key
 * decrypt password using own GPG key
 * add to clipboard for 10 secs